-The Board has established a Board Member Code of Conduct ("Code of Conductor "Code") to govern the conduct of Trustees and to provide transparency, accountability, and public confidence in its governance.
-This Protocol supports the implementation of the Code of Conduct Board Member Code of Conduct, particularly as related to the complaints process, including the reporting, investigation and resolution of complaints.
+The Board has established a Board Member Code of Conduct ("Code of Conduct") to govern the conduct of Trustees and to provide transparency, accountability, and public confidence in its governance.
+This Protocol supports the implementation of the Board Member Code of Conduct, particularly as related to the complaints process, including the reporting, investigation and resolution of complaints.